moserrya/job_hunter/README.md

 `run_at` accepts a Proc object.
 The value is evaluated when you enqueue a new custom job.

-JobHunter also provides a few methods to find, create, and destroy jobs:
+JobHunter also provides class methods to find, create, and destroy jobs:

 ```ruby
 model_id = 22